localz/Spotz-Push-Android-SDK/README.md

     }
     ...

-For FCM and GCM variants only, include the following plugin in your app module `build.gradle`:
+For FCM variant only, include the following plugin in your app module `build.gradle`:

     // should follow the dependencies declaration
     ...